South Africa offers exciting opportunities for those intent on a wing shooting adventure.

 The most popular dog breeds utilized for bird hunting in South Africa include Pointer, German Short-haired Pointer and Weimaraner.
 In certain areas, some other well known breeds will also be encountered.
 These include German Wirehaired Pointer, Labrador Retriever, Golden Retriever as well as Beagle.
 In all cases the dogs are well trained and a delight to be in the field with.

-All wing shoots conducted by African Sky are with bird dogs, these are included in the rate along with all birds taken.
+All wing shoots conducted by ASH Adventures are with bird dogs, these are included in the rate along with all birds taken.
 If you are not traveling with your own shotgun, one will be provided at no additional charge.
 Ammunition used is charged to the hunter at cost price.

 After enjoying a light breakfast the days wing shooting commences in all earnest after traveling a short distance to the designated area.
 Here you and your ph are met by the bird hunting team consisting of a dog handler and a couple of assistants.
 The morning up until eleven is dedicated to field sport after which a brunch is enjoyed in the field.
 After some time relaxing wing shooting is resumed till the late afternoon after which the party returns to camp.